goharbor/community/proposals/new/identity-aware-proxy.md

 - Certificate authority data: base64 encoded PEM encoded certificate for the identity proxy.
 - Header name: HTTP header to get the ID token.
+- `enable_session_cookie` [Optional]: When set to `true`, after successful identity aware proxy authentication, Harbor will assign the user a cookie.
+As a result, the identity aware proxy will only have to provide the header to the login endpoint.
+The cookie will be used for authenticating all other routes.

 The identity aware proxy should be able to be configured using the portal and/or the API.